orRegister with e-mail

 The Ancient Poetry of the Four Gates

-These names signify spring-summer-fall-winter, and wood-fire-metal-water respectively, and originate from the Korean traditional ideology of five elements.
+These names signify spring-summer-fall-winter, and wood-fire-metal-water respectively, and originate from the Korean traditional ideology of the five elements.
 The Geunjeongjeon Hall stands right at the center of the walls.

 Changing of the Guard Ceremony